How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Brands bring in celebrities to events because:

-• Celebrities get media to attend and cover the event.
+- Celebrities get media to attend and cover the event.

-• Celebrities provide photo opportunities that will later make the event appear even more exciting – especially the sizzle reel.
+- Celebrities provide photo opportunities that will later make the event appear even more exciting – especially the sizzle reel.

-• Celebrities can impact their fan bases through social media and raise awareness of the event.
+- Celebrities can impact their fan bases through social media and raise awareness of the event.

-• Celebrities are PR friendly, providing content for public relations story development.
+- Celebrities are PR-friendly, providing content for public relations story development.

-• Celebrities excite other event attendees, whether they are distributors, C-level executives or the public.
+- Celebrities excite other event attendees, whether they are distributors, C-level executives, or the public.

-• Celebrities get more (unpaid) celebrities to attend.
+- Celebrities get more (unpaid) celebrities to attend.

-Before initial contact is made with a celebrity, the brand manager needs to figure out the overall plan, as without one securing celebrities can become quite costly, take up a lot of wasted time, and ruin executive’s expectations.
+Before initial contact is made with a celebrity, the brand manager needs to figure out the overall plan, as without one securing celebrities can become quite costly, take up a lot of wasted time, and ruin the executive’s expectations.

 A case in point: Celebrities won’t ‘add-on’ aspects to their event attendance after the offer is made without significantly raising their fee.
 In the worst of cases, some poorly planned activation partnerships have stirred up legal issues and negative public attention.